Natural resources are the foundation for our lives and lifestyles.

 What would our lives be like without mining?
 Imagine a world without transportation such as jet planes or railroads, without communications such as cell phones or radar, without decorative items such as art or jewelry, without buildings such as skyscrapers or parking garages, without defense systems items such as missiles or submarines, without medical care items such as X-rays or surgical tools.
 We wouldn’t have any of these things without mining and minerals.

-Lead, atomic number of 82, is very soft, blue-gray, metallic element.
+Lead (element #82, symbol Pb) is a very soft, blue-gray, metallic element.
 It is primarily produced from the mineral galena.
 It has been used since antiquity.
-Because it is so soft, lead is usually alloyed with other elements.
 Water pipes in ancient Rome, some of which still carry water, were made of lead.
-The English words plumber and plumbing are derived from the Latin word for lead, plumbum.
-Plumbum is also the source of the chemical symbol for lead, Pb.
+The English words plumber and plumbing are derived from the Latin word for lead, plumbum— the source of the chemical symbol for lead, Pb.
 Today lead is used mostly in car batteries.